-The amino acid, tryptophan, has in recent years, been promoted as an antidepressant, largely because it is so easily converted in the body to serotonin, the so called ‘happiness hormone’.
+The amino acid tryptophan, has in recent years been promoted as an antidepressant, largely because it is converted in the body to serotonin, the so called ‘happiness hormone’.

-Serotonin is also known to stimulate the release of the stress hormones, including estrogen, prolactin, and parathyroid hormone, promoting inflammation, degeneration, and disease.
+Serotonin is also known to stimulate the release of the other stress hormones, including estrogen, prolactin, and parathyroid hormone, which in excess all promote inflammation, degeneration, and disease.

-The amount of tryptophan in the diet impacts on an organism’s response to stress, and stress increases tryptophan’s conversion in the body to serotonin.
+The amount of tryptophan in the diet can impact on the biological response to stress, and stress increases the conversion in the body of tryptophan to serotonin.

 Foods high in tryptophan include the tender cuts of muscle meat, egg whites, whey protein, and some nuts, seeds, beans and legumes.

-Gelatin lacks tryptophan, and is high in glycine, an amino acid with many anti-inflammatory and protective effects.
+Gelatin lacks tryptophan and is high in glycine.
+Glycine is an amino acid with many anti-inflammatory and protective effects.

-Satisfying some of your protein requirements by supplementing with gelatin (or choosing the more gelatinous cuts of meat) is an effective approach to reducing tryptophan levels.
+Satisfying some of your protein requirements by supplementing with gelatin (or choosing the more gelatinous cuts of meat) is one potentially effective approach to reducing tryptophan levels.

 Other foods with available protein and lower levels of tryptophan include milk and cheese, egg yolks, as well as many fruits.